jet-w/jet-w.blog/src/unisa/2023SP5/AdvancedAnalyticTechniques1/assignment1.md

     1. Take the solar radiation data from File `a`, and copy it into File `c`, and run the <span style="color:orange">power spectrum tool</span> to find out which <span style="color:orange">frequencies</span> are important.
     2. Use File `c` to find the <span style="color:orange">Fourier series model </span>for the seasonality.
         ::: info
-        Note that the Template is designed for hourly data.
+        Note that <span style="color:red;font-weight:bold;">the Template is designed for hourly data</span>.
 You will have to make some adjustments to use it for half hourly data plus change the relevant frequencies if necessary.
         :::
     3. Take the <span style="color:orange">difference</span> between the data and the Fourier model - the residuals - and take them to <span style="color:orange">Minitab</span> and <span style="color:orange">find the best ARMA(p,q) model</span>.
     4. Use the <span style="color:orange">ARMA model to forecast one step ahead</span> for the residuals and add that to the Fourier series model to get the full one step ahead forecast.